 Currently the following rules apply in Germany:

-For the summer semester of 2022, many universities are increasing the amount of on-site teaching compared to previous semesters.
+For the winter semester of 2022/23, many universities are increasing the amount of on-site teaching compared to previous semesters.
 Throughout the pandemic, many have introduced a combination of online and face-to-face lectures.
 The situation may vary for each higher education institution.

 If you would like to know how our Study in Germany – bloggers are experiencing the situation at the moment and how they deal with online classes, have a look at their and read some tips on how to manage the situation best.

-As covid-regulations begin to be lifted, many job opportunities arise again.
+As some covid-regulations have been lifted, many job opportunities have arisen again.
 Of course there are still precautionary measures to be taken.
 Job opportunities in gastronomy and tourism have for example begun to increase again.
 The covid situation has also created new jobs like helping out at test centres.
 Perhaps you still have trouble finding work during the ongoing pandemic.
 Try searching online career forums and find further information about working as a student .
 Also many higher education institutions have student unions that offer online job boards that may help you with your search.

 If you are a scholarship holder, please contact your funding institution directly and ask what the possibilities are for you to continue your scholarship or to start your scholarship.
 Many scholarship organisations are offering flexible solutions.
 Here you can find all information about .